TLC: Tables, Ladders & Chairs (2017): Background

-The event was held at the Target Center in Minneapolis, Minnesota.
+The ninth annual TLC: Tables, Ladders & Chairs was held at the Target Center in Minneapolis, Minnesota.

-TLC: Tables, Ladders & Chairs was an annual professional wrestling event produced every December by WWE since 2009.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling event previously produced every December by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-Announced on June 19, 2017, the 2017 event was the ninth TLC.
-Although the event had previously been held annually in December, the 2017 event moved the show up to October, and it was scheduled to take place on October 22, 2017, at Target Center in Minneapolis, Minnesota.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on June 19, 2017, the ninth TLC event was moved up from its regular December slot and was instead scheduled for October 22, 2017, at Target Center in Minneapolis, Minnesota.
 Tickets went on sale on June 23.
-While the 2016 event was a SmackDown-branded event, the 2017 event exclusively featured wrestlers from the Raw brand, following the reintroduction of the brand split in July 2016.
+While the 2016 event was SmackDown-exclusive, the 2017 event exclusively featured wrestlers from the Raw brand.